 First Time Homebuyer classes are offered by many communities throughout the state.
 Some are one-day workshops, others are multi-session classes.
 To find other classes in other communities, please consult CHAPA.

 The City of Cambridge does not recommend any specific mortgage lender.
-If you are a first-time homebuyer you may be interested using the SoftSecond program.
-This program is available at many banks with experience in working with first-time homebuyers.
+If you are a first-time homebuyer you may be interested using the One Mortgage.
+This product is available at many banks with experience in working with first-time homebuyers.

 Downpayment assistance is available to all income-eligible buyers purchasing both affordable and market-rate units.
 The income limit to qualify is currently 80% of Area Median Income (AMI) as defined by HUD.
 Please click here for current income limits.
 The City can provide up to $10,000 to eligible applicants.
 For more information, go to City Financial Assistance.